somemorewater/Trueminds-chuks-kitchen-api/README.md

 ### 1. Customer Access

 - User signs up and logs in through `/api/auth` endpoints.
-- Auth logic is already implemented in this codebase and kept separate from food/cart/order logic.
+- Auth logic is implemented in this codebase and kept separate from food/cart/order logic.

 ### 2. Menu Browsing